Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - Quarterstaff

 **Touch of Cold** When you affect an enemy with a spell, you also reduce their movement speed by 10 feet.
 You can only target the same creature once with this ability each round.

-**Health**: You maximum hit points increases by half your hit dice.

 ---